Personal-CS50-WEB/Final-project/README.md

 ## Future work and improvements

 - Add a category field to the survey that could be used to filter surveys.
 - Do pagination to tables.
 - Add unit tests to the project.
 - Email notifications to survey creators about survey results when it closes.
+- Improve the frontend style.